-They are equipped with gold connectors, which minimize dropouts and static clicks and pops.
+They have gold connectors.
+These reduce dropouts and static clicks and pops.

 They reduced surrounding noise adequately, which is a feature their closed-air design.
-They used a metal-looking plate that encloses the driver speaker in each earpiece, and keeps program sound in, and ambient surround noises out.
+They used a metal-looking plate that encloses the driver speaker in each earpiece.
+This plate helps keep program sound in, and outside noises out.